Child Sexual Assault Attorney in Texas

 Paul Stuckle has more than 25 years of experience in various roles in the criminal justice system, including time as a police officer in the Patrol Division of the Dallas Police Department, the attorney for the Fort Worth Police Department, and Chief Municipal Court Judge for the City of The Colony.
 He works diligently to protect your rights and reduce or even eliminate the charges against you.
 Contact us today to discuss the best defense strategy for your case during a free and confidential consultation.

 How Our Firm Can Protect Your Rights

-When you have been accused of child sexual assault, it's critical to speak with an attorney with experience in these complex cases specifically.
+When you have been accused of sexually assaulting a minor, it’s critical to speak with an attorney with experience in these complex cases specifically.
 In this regard, not all defense attorneys are made equal.
-An attorney who practices all areas of criminal defense may not have sufficient expertise in these delicate cases.
-When your entire future and reputation are on the line, it's in your best interests to speak with an attorney who has the experience to navigate the Texas criminal justice system in these cases.
+A lawyer who practices all areas of criminal defense may not have sufficient expertise in these delicate cases.
+When your entire future and reputation are on the line, it’s in your best interests to speak with a child sexual assault attorney who has the experience to navigate the Texas criminal justice system in these cases.

-If you have recently been charged with child sexual assault in Collin County, among the many strong emotions you are feeling is likely bafflement.
+If you have recently been charged with child sexual assault, among the many strong emotions you are feeling is likely bafflement.
 You are certain of your innocence and suspect that there may be ulterior motives at play.
 You may be on to something.
-There are many situations where a false or exaggerated accusation may be lobbied against you or a loved one.
+Unfortunately, there are many situations where a false or exaggerated accusation may be lobbied against you or a loved one.